opnfv/functest/docs/testing/user/configguide/index.rst

  +                                           +       +        +       +       +
               SUT = System Under Test

+Note connectivity to management network is not needed for most of the testcases.
+But it may be needed for some specific snaps tests.

-All the libraries and dependencies needed by all of the Functest tools are pre-installed into the Docker image.
-This allows running Functest on any platform on any Operating System.
+All the libraries and dependencies needed by all of the Functest tools are pre-installed into the Docker images.
+This allows running Functest on any platform.

 The automated mechanisms inside the Functest Docker container will: